£5m plans for holiday accommodation and wedding venue at former steel baron's hunting lodge unveiled

-Sheffield steel baron's hunting lodge in new survival shot with wedding venue and holiday accommodation plans
+Sheffield steel baron's hunting lodge in new shot at survival with wedding venue and holiday accommodation plans

 The owner of a Sheffield steel baron’s hunting lodge is trying again to turn it into £5m holiday accommodation and a wedding venue.

-MHH Contracting has resubmitted plans for Thornseat Lodge high on the moors above Bradfield.
-The firm has included a ‘suite of green measures’ in a planning application submitted to the Peak District National Park Authority.
-It is a second attempt at winning approval for the scheme after councillors threw out a proposal last year.
+Thornseat Lodge Ltd has resubmitted plans for a building of the same name high on the moors above Bradfield.
+They include a ‘suite of green measures’ in a second attempt at winning approval for the scheme after the Peak District National Park Authority threw out a proposal last year.

 Read More

-At the time they said it would ‘harm’ the building, landscape, tranquility and dark skies.
+At the time councillors said it would ‘harm’ the building, landscape, tranquility and dark skies.
 It did not ‘mitigate the impacts of climate change’ and would ‘exacerbate the impact of traffic’.
-The new plan is for the restoration and extension of the lodge, a new events venue and bunkhouse all served by a biomass heating system.
-It would use sheep’s wool insulation and triple-glazed windows and re-use more of the crumbling stonework.

 Most Popular